dudustri/NodeAPI/Readme.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/dudustri)

-This is a personal project with the objetive to understand and create a simple API using Node JS and Express.
+This is a personal project approaching understanding and creating an API using Node JS and Express.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>